-If your significant other is using violence as a way of controlling you please consider this essay as a way for you to get out of this relationship.
+If your significant other is using violence as a way of controlling you, there are ways for you to get out of this relationship.
 Perpetrators of domestic violence often do not allow separation to occur without an increase in violence.
 The chance of significant harm or even death escalates in attempts to leave.
 This is not a healthy place to be.
 If this is the situation you are in please take heart that you have options.

 In law school I learned about the power and control wheel.
 This is a diagram that shows how certain people use guilt, violence, and shame as a way of keeping control over their significant other.
 I remember being troubled by this knowledge.
 Now practicing family law I can attest that these kind of unhealthy relationships are real and they are dangerous.

 If you are in a relationship where you feel powerless and there is a history of violence, please make an appointment with an experienced family law attorney.
 When I do consultations with people in these kind of unhealthy relationships I advise the person about the process of obtaining a protective order.
 A protective order is an order that directs the party who is the aggressor to make no contact with the victim.
 Like its namesake the purpose is to protect a victim of domestic violence.
 Often the home the parties share is put as a protected address.
 The workplace of the victim is also often put as a place that the perpetrator cannot go.
 Protective orders can be changed or modified by the party who got the order in place.

 What is the process of getting a protective order?

 The process is that you go to the Superior Court or a municipal court and you put together a petition for a protective order.
 A judge will make a decision about granting it or denying your request.
 The other party does not need to be present for you to receive the protective order.